sap-tutorials/Tutorials/tutorials/hxe-ua-dbbasics-sample-project/hxe-ua-dbfundamentals-sample-project.md

 ---
-title: Database Basics: Sample Project
+title: Database Fundamentals - Sample Project
 description: For this beginner tutorial, you will load data onto your SAP HANA 2.0, express edition installation and preview that data.
 You will learn how to create a new user, create a schema,  upload .csv data to your SAP HANA 2.0, express edition installation, create a new package, load and connect the .csv data to that package, and then edit and preview that data.
+primary_tag: products>sap-hana\,-express-edition
 tags: [  tutorial>beginner, products>sap-hana\,-express-edition ]
 ---